BlueMona/peerio-documentation/Privacy_Policy.md

 <h5>Security audits</h5>
 To ensure Peerio’s security in its most recent iteration keeps pace with contemporary technological standards, Peerio’s client and server code undergo an independent third-party security audit at least once every six months.
 <br>
-<br>Peerio was last audited 28 September 2015 by expert cryptographers and penetration testers at <a href="https://cure53.de/">Cure53</a>.
+<br>Peerio was last audited March 2017 by expert cryptographers and penetration testers at <a href="https://cure53.de/">Cure53</a>.
 <br>
 <br>
 <h5>Organizational structure</h5>